 What makes FHA loans less attractive than other mortgages is that the total cost of borrowing is higher than other first-time home buyer mortgage options.
 First, borrowers must pay an "Up Front Mortgage Insurance Premium," which is 1.75 percent of the loan.
 For example, a $300,000 loan will require an up-front payment, which is usually rolled into the loan amount, of $5,250.
 In addition, FHA loans require an annual insurance premium that is collected in monthly installments, and FHA mortgage insurance, despite a recent reduction (effective January 27, 2017) in MI costs, typically costs more than mortgage insurance for other types of loans.

-What's the least attractive part of a FHA loan?
-Since June 3, 2013, borrowers must pay the mortgage insurance for the life of the loan, no matter how much equity the buyer builds up.
-Typically, once an homeowner can show that the remaining mortgage amount is 80 percent or less of the current value, the borrower no longer has to pay mortgage insurance, but with FHA loans, the mortgage insurance is permanent.
-For Massachusetts first-time home buyers with credit scores of 680 or higher, there are other mortgage programs available that are less expensive than FHA.
-For those home buyers that have income that exceeds the limits of the MassHousing and Massachusetts Housing Partnership mortgages, conventional loans that require a minimum 5 percent down payment and mortgage insurance also likely will be less expensive than FHA for the borrower.
+What's the least attractive part of an FHA loan?
+Since June 3, 2013, borrowers must pay the mortgage insurance for the life of the loan, no matter how much equity the buyer builds up in the property.
+Typically, once a homeowner can show that the remaining mortgage amount is 80 percent or less of the current value, the borrower no longer has to pay mortgage insurance, but, with FHA loans, the mortgage insurance is permanent.
+For Massachusetts first-time homebuyers with credit scores of 680 or higher, there are other mortgage programs available that are less expensive than FHA.
+For those home buyers that have income that exceeds the limits of the MassHousing and Massachusetts Housing Partnership mortgages, even conventional loans that require a minimum 5 percent down payment and mortgage insurance likely will be less expensive than FHA for the borrower.

 VA Home Loans are provided by private lenders, such as banks and mortgage companies; however, the VA guarantees a portion of the loan, enabling the lender to provide more favorable terms.
 Veterans often can purchase a home without any down payment and without mortgage insurance.